 The content of these conversations offers substantive and tangible material that illuminates what is possible and what concrete actions can be taken in the immediate that are appropriate and of value.
 The content of these explorations provides a client with a foundation from which they can make decisions and with which both client and counselor can collaboratively map out personally meaningful steps forward.
 This process is both personally relevant and practical.
 It merges the human capacity for reflection and awareness with concrete results that are grounded in the present.
 For clients, the outcome(s) are infused with personal meaning and motivation.
 They recognize the outcome(s) as their own, empowered by personal decisions and choices.
 The outcome(s) are qualitative and they are sustainable.

-Contact Britt-Mari at firstname.lastname@example.org for more information on how an integrative and existential approach to career counseling can help you to discover more fulfilling work.
+Contact Britt-Mari at firstname.lastname@example.org for more information on how an integrative and existential approach to career counseling can help you to discover and engage in more personally fulfilling work.